loganpkg/spot/README.md

 (everywhere the water goes will be wet).
 If an epsilon transition is followed from node 4 to node 5, then both of these nodes will be marked as in-state.
-This process continues iteratively until there are no new states being added, that is, the current and next state tables have the same contents.
+This process continues iteratively until new states are added, that is, the current and next state tables have the same contents.

 A check is then made for matches.
 If the end node of the NFA is in-state,